 Check out these great events going on near you in the "off-season" and let the the singing continue!
 Check back for more events coming soon!

-Lakeside A cappella Camp sponsors, the Spirit of Syracuse Chorus, in conjunction with the Liverpool Central School District Fine Arts Department and the Barbershop Harmony Society, will be hosting their third-annual Youth A cappella Chorus Festival on Saturday, February 10, 2018!
+Lakeside A cappella Camp sponsors, the Spirit of Syracuse Chorus, in conjunction with the Liverpool Central School District and Fayetteville-Manlius Central School District Fine Arts Departments and the Barbershop Harmony Society, will be hosting their fourth-annual Youth A cappella Chorus Festival on Saturday, February 9, 2019!
 This event is open to all youth singers in upper elementary, middle school, high school, college, and beyond (up to age 25), as well as music educators.
 Participants will spend the day sharing the best of a cappella music, learning more about barbershop harmony, and finally performing an evening concert that will feature the SOS, girls' and guys' youth choruses, a combined youth chorus, and some very special guests from our local schools and colleges.

 Individual Registration is now OPEN (see below)!
 Interested in registering your ensemble to participate as a featured performer?
 Contact Festival Coordinator, Sky Harris, for more information (firstname.lastname@example.org).